Caldicott and Confidentiality

 Caldicott Following on from the initial Caldicott Report commissioned in 1997 which identified weaknesses in the way parts of the NHS handled confidential patient data.
 A subsequent review was published in 2013, this showed that there had been improvements but there was work still to do.

-Where use of patient-identifiable information is considered to be essential, each individual item of information should be justified with the aim of reducing identifiability.
+Use the minimum necessary confidential information Where use of confidential information is considered to be necessary, each item of information must be justified so that only the minimum amount of confidential information is included as necessary for a given function.

-Action should be taken to ensure that those handling patient-identifiable information - both clinical and non-clinical staff - are aware of their responsibilities and obligations to respect patient confidentiality
+Everyone with access to confidential information should be aware of their responsibilities Action should be taken to ensure that all those handling confidential information understand their responsibilities and obligations to respect the confidentiality of patient and service users.

-Health and social care professionals should have the confidence to share information in the best interests of their patients within the framework set by these principles.
+The duty to share information for individual care is as important as the duty to protect patient confidentiality Health and social care professionals should have the confidence to share confidential information in the best interests of patients and service users within the framework set out by these principles.
+They should be supported by the policies of their employers, regulators and professional bodies.

 A Guide to Confidentiality in Health and Social Care